JohnMeersma/DTSIP/README.md

 ├── requirements.txt
 └── requirements.yml

-Notes
-### Ensure that your Ubuntu instance has network connectivity to all the routers.
+### Ensure that your Ubuntu instance has network connectivity to all the routers

 - Modify the hosts file as needed to match your network configuration.
 - If you encounter any issues, refer to the Ansible documentation or check the configuration files for errors.